On the Chromatic Thresholds of Hypergraphs: Introduction

 The study of the chromatic thresholds of graphs was motivated by a question of Erd\H{o}s and Simonovits~\cite{cr-erdos73}: ``If $G$ is non-bipartite, what bound on $\delta(G)$ forces $G$ to contain a triangle?''
 This question was answered by Andr\'{a}sfai, Erd\H{o}s, and S\'{o}s~\cite{cr-andrasfai74}, who showed that the answer is $2/5 \left| V(G) \right|$, achieved by the graph obtained from $C_5$ by replacing each edge with a copy of $K_{n/5, n/5}$.
-Andr\'{a}sfai, Erd\H{o}s, and S\'{o}s's~\cite{cr-andrasfai74} result can be generalized to construct triangle-free graphs with chromatic number at least $k$ and large minimum degree.
-As $k$ increases, these constructions have minimum degree approaching $1/3$.
-This led to the following conjecture: if $\delta(G) > (1/3 + \epsilon) \left| V(G) \right|$ and $G$ is triangle-free, then $\chi(G) < k_{\epsilon}$, where $k_{\epsilon}$ is a constant depending only on $\epsilon$.
+Andr\'{a}sfai, Erd\H{o}s, and S\'{o}s's~\cite{cr-andrasfai74} idea, i.e., blowing up a small triangle-free graph to create a new graph with the same chromatic number and large minimum degree, can be generalized to show that for every $k$ and $\epsilon$ there exists a triangle-free graph $G$ with $\chi(G) \geq k$ and $\delta(G) \geq (1/3-\epsilon)|V(G)|$.
+This led to the following conjecture: if $\delta(G) > (1/3 + \epsilon) \left| V(G) \right|$ and $G$ is triangle-free, then $\chi(G) \le k_{\epsilon}$, where $k_{\epsilon}$ is a constant depending only on $\epsilon$.

 Note that the conjecture is equivalent to the statement that the family of triangle-free graphs has chromatic threshold $1/3$.
 The conjecture was proven by Thomassen~\cite{cr-thomassen02}.
 Subsequently, there have been three more proofs of the conjecture: one by \L{}uczak~\cite{cr-luczak06} using the Regularity Lemma, a result of Brandt and Thomass\'{e}~\cite{cr-brandt11} proving that one can take $k_{\epsilon} = 4$, and a recent proof by \L{}uczak and Thomass\'{e}~\cite{cr-luczak10} using the concept of Vapnik-Chervonenkis dimension (which is defined later in this paper).